Sunday, 7th May, 2023

 accommodation (a really lovely two-storey house in

-Teversham, just out of Cambrdge).
-We were planning to attend
+Teversham, just out of Cambridge).
+We were planning to

-Evensong at King's College at 3:30pm so drove off towards
+attend Evensong at King's College at 3:30pm so drove off

-the city.
-As it turned out to be a lovely sunny day, there
+towards the city.
+As it turned out to be a lovely sunny day,

-were people everywhere.
-The carpark we had researched was
+there were people everywhere.
+The car park we had researched

-full so we had to find another one.
-This was far away from
+was full so we had to find another one.
+This was far away

-King's so we called an Uber.
-It got us there just as people
+from King's so we called an Uber.
+It got us there just as

-were being admitted.
-The music included the Responses by
+people were being admitted.
+The music included the Responses

-Ayleward, the canticles from William Byrd's "Great Service"
+by Ayleward, the canticles from William Byrd's "Great

-and "The King Shall Rejoice" which is one of Handel's
+Service" and "The King Shall Rejoice" which is one of

-Coronation Anthems.
-At the end of the Service, "God Save the
+Handel's Coronation Anthems.
+At the end of the Service, "God

-King" as arranged by Gordon Jacob was sung.
-The introduction
+Save the King" as arranged by Gordon Jacob was sung.
+The

-to this version is often played on actual trumpets.
-At this
+introduction to this version is often played on actual

-expected at King's the music was of an exceptionally high
+tingling!
+As expected at King's, the music was of an

 After the service, we met out friends James and Caroline.
 We